psathyrella/partis/manual.md

   - dendropy
   - TreeSim

-The following packages are also used by partis, but they're included as sub trees in the source code, so you don't need to do anything:
+The following packages are also used by partis, but they're included as `git subtree`s in the source code, so you don't need to do anything:
   - tclap
   - yaml-cpp
   - ham